LucaFilipozzi/mod_auth_override/README.md

 ```

 Use of the combination of directives 'CASScrubRequestHeaders' and 'Require
-cas-attribute' ensures that the header used with AuthOverride was, in fact, set
+cas-attribute' ensures that the header used with AuthOverride is, in fact, set
 by [mod_auth_cas][2].

-*PLEASE NOTE* that a recent version of [mod_auth_cas][2] is required for
+**PLEASE NOTE** that a recent version of [mod_auth_cas][2] is required for
-'Require cas-attribute' functionality: one that supports the 'CASAuthoritative'
+'Require cas-attribute' functionality: specificall, one that supports the
-directive.
+'CASAuthoritative' directive.

 Patches providing rpm or deb packaging welcome.